-As creative individuals we find ourselves wanting to work in one or a few different directions.
-But, quite often, we end up working on a wide range of projects that may have little or nothing to do with our personal goals.
+As creative individuals we find ourselves wanting to work in one or a few different fields of study.
+But, quite often, we end up working on a wide range of side projects that may have little or nothing to do with our personal growth.
 When I first began my freelance illustration career I heard many people talk about these “boring” jobs as a rite of passage for anyone trying to make a name for themselves.
 While this is partially true, it does not shed much light on how much of a blessing those little side-step jobs can be.

 I have found myself many times over the years working on product designs, advertisements, book presentations, company sales presentations, packaging, logos, website materials and a whole slew of other random jobs.
 None of which had much to do with my particular favorite theme, fantasy and science fiction.
 The thing is, when you start working freelance, you don’t always know when your next check is going to come in and taking a sidestep job acts as a way to pay the bills.
 But there is so much more to it than that.